kevgleeson78/Gesture-Based-UI-Project/README.md

 ### Google VR library for unity

-The Google VR library for unity was used to track the users head movement when the application is running in their phone and the phone is atttached to a VR headset.
+The Google VR library for unity was used to track the users head movement when the application is running in their phone and the phone is attached to a VR headset.

 #### Boolean triggers and CheckMovement method

-To achieve triggering the head gesture of yes and no  there are four boolen variable of up, down, left and right initialised to false .
+To achieve triggering the head gesture of yes and no there are four Boolean variable of up, down, left and right initialised to false.
 These four variables are held locally within the CeckMovement Method.
 ```C#
 private void CheckMovement()